-The Admin page is visible only to System Administrators and allows them to manage license keys, users, permissions, authorizations, and groups from three different tabs: Users, Groups, and Licenses.
+The User Admin page is visible only to users with the USER_ADMIN permission and allows them to manage license keys, users, permissions, attributes, and groups from three different tabs: Users, Groups, and Licenses.
 The major features of these tabs are outlined below.

-On this tab, Administrators can add users, filter the list of users, or navigate to users' profiles by clicking on their name in the sidebar on the left.
+On this tab, User Admins can add users, filter the list of users, or navigate to users' profiles by clicking on their name in the sidebar on the left.

-Similar to the Users tab, the Groups tab includes a list of Groups in the left sidebar.
-After clicking on a specific Group, Administrators can view the Group details, add and remove Group members, and manage Authorizations for the Group.
+Similar to the Users tab, the Groups tab includes a list of groups in the left sidebar.
+After clicking on a specific group, User Admins can view the group details, add and remove group members, and manage attributes for the group.

-This tab includes a list of license keys, their expiration dates, the total number of seats, and the date the keys were added.
+This tab includes a list of licenses and details the unique user id (UUID), the features associated with specific licenses, the expiration dates, the total number of seats, and the date the keys were added.
 Administrators can also add and delete license keys from this page.